 Pregnancy Yoga Teacher Training

-Last year we started a Pregnancy Yoga Teacher Training course certified by Yoga Alliance UK.
+Since 2014 we have started a Pregnancy Yoga Teacher Training course certified by Yoga Alliance UK.
 This course is based on ICYER international yoga teacher training course and all the research done by our yoga teacher at Ananda Ashram as well as our personal experience.
-The next course will be held in September.
+The next course will be held in September 2015.
 Please contact us or click here for more information- Pregnancy Yoga Teacher Training, West Wales, UK

 500hrs Yoga Teacher Training

 We are now also providing CPD workshops as is compulsory for all yoga alliance, UK registered yoga teachers.
 We are holding two CPD workshops each month.
 Please contact us for more information, dates and subjects of upcoming months CPD workshops.

 We hold regular Yoga Retreat weekend, including a long hatha-yoga session, pranayama and relaxation, and an evening satsanga- a discussion on various aspects of yoga in daily life with all vegetarian or vegan meals.
 Click here for more details on yoga retreats.

 Yoga is a way of life